 No. The Animal Welfare League of Arlington is a private, nonprofit, 501c-3 organization that was founded by volunteers in 1944.
 The Animal Welfare League of Arlington provides sheltering and animal control services under a contract with Arlington County.
-Other services including low-cost spay/neuter, humane education, pet loss support, emergency veterinary assistance, pet-assisted therapy, fostering, behavior helpline, and specialized medical treatment for shelter animals are all funded by donations.
+Other services including low-cost spay/neuter, humane education, emergency veterinary assistance, fostering, behavior helpline, and specialized medical treatment for shelter animals are all funded by donations.

 Does the Animal Welfare League of Arlington work with rescue groups?

 Yes.
 We work with private rescue groups and with other shelters to place animals where they have the best chance for adoption.
 We also accept animals from other shelters and rescues into our facility.